Five Weapons Society: Gang War

-Thunderbolts

-Shang-Chi is recruited by Bucky Barnes into his new Thunderbolts team to eliminate the Red Skull and his enterprises.
-Using the codename Gamemaster, Shang-Chi and Barnes travel to Hong Kong to intercept U.S. Agent and American Kaiju, who were tricked by the Red Skull's spies within the United States Army into destroying the Skull's remaining secret base to cover his escape.
-When Red Skull remotely forces American Kaiju to rampage in the city, Shang-Chi orders the Five Weapons Society to protect citizens and provides Barnes with the mystical Ring of Kuafu, allowing Barnes to grow into the size of a giant to subdue American Kaiju.
+Despite Shang-Chi's assumption of leadership and his subsequent efforts to redirect the organization's objectives, the Five Weapons Society continued to maintain its operational status as a tong within New York City.
+Although not all tongs are criminal in nature, the Society's long-standing history as an organized crime syndicate nonetheless informed its role and reputation.
+This context is particularly relevant during the "Gang War" storyline, in which the Society is featured as one of the many criminal factions vying for control following the assassination attempt on Tombstone and the resulting power vacuum in New York's underworld.
+Due to the close proximities of their territories, Chinatown and Two Bridges, the Society intervenes in the turf war between Mister Negative and Lady Yulan.
+Despite the Society's victories in the Gang War, their territories are usurped by Madame Masque and Tombstone, along with all of the other territories within New York's criminal underworld.

 Other versions

 Earth-79816

 Shang-Chi believes that his Zheng Zu is a benefactor, he is shown to be loyal to Zheng Zu and the Five Weapons Society.

 In other media

 Role-playing games

 Fu Manchu and the Si-Fan appears in the adventures After Midnight, Night Moves and Night Live for the role-playing game Marvel Super Heroes.

 Shang-Chi's profile in the Marvel Multiverse Role-Playing Game is updated and mentions that he is the Supreme Commander of the Five Weapons Society.